yard

 Do not sow a new succession into obviously diseased or bug-riddled residue.
 Remove and trash sick plants before you plant again.

 Shade is the last piece.
-Tall crops like block plantings of corn or staked indeterminate tomatoes can shelter tender successions from heat.
+Tall crops like block plantings of corn or staked indeterminate tomatoes can shelter tender successions from heat, but they can also starve sun lovers such as direct-seeded carrots if you stack them carelessly.

-• fiber_manual_recordFamily rotation: Avoid planting the same family in one spot more than once per year when possible.
+• fiber_manual_recordFamily rotation: Avoid planting the same family in one spot more than once per year when possible

-• fiber_manual_recordClean removals: Pull roots of diseased plants and dispose of them, do not compost obvious infections.
+• fiber_manual_recordClean removals: Pull roots of diseased plants and dispose of them; do not compost obvious infections

-• fiber_manual_recordWeekly scouting: Check undersides of leaves and new growth while you harvest each round.
+• fiber_manual_recordWeekly scouting: Check undersides of leaves and new growth while you harvest each round

-• fiber_manual_recordPlanned shade: Put heat sensitive crops on the east or north side of tall summer plantings.
+• fiber_manual_recordPlanned shade: Put heat-sensitive crops on the east or north side of tall summer plantings

 menu_book